 The final lessons learned item I would like to discuss is the risk analysis itself.
-What a risk analysis is supposed to do is to find potential problems, and then allow us to come up with mitigation solutions (Brown, Dehayes, Hoffer, Martin, & Perkins, 2012).
-I actually did quite well in this area, but only because I have experience deploying Bitlocker, and have seen numerous problems during the roll out of a Bitlocker solution.
-For example, a common problem when enabling Bitlocker is that the TPM chip is disabled, or broken.
+What a risk analysis is supposed to do is to discover potential problems, and then allow us to devise mitigation solutions (Brown, Dehayes, Hoffer, Martin, & Perkins, 2012).
+I actually did quite well in this area, but only because I have experience deploying BitLocker, and have seen common problems during the roll out of a BitLocker solution.
+For example, a problem when enabling BitLocker is that the TPM chip is disabled, or broken.
 Because I created a script to "enable" the chip, I knew that would not be a problem.
 However, broken chips was a whole different story.
-For some reason, some motherboards just are not compatible with Bitlocker, or in some cases, the TPM chip is broken.
+Some motherboards just are not compatible with BitLocker, or in rarer cases, the TPM chip is broken.
 In the risk analysis, I did anticipate non-working TPM chips, leading to the purchase of twenty new computers.
-We ended up using only five of those computers, which I thought was not a bad estimate.
-However, I think a better solution would have been to order ten computers, and then on a case by case basis order extra computers as needed; this would have saved us \$10,000.
-One last afterthought was retrieving and storing the Bitlocker recovery passwords using different methods.
-Although we did have the Bitlocker information in Active Directory and LANDesk, additional options, such as secure FTP and email, could have been used to store the recovery data.
-But I would say, overall, the project went as intended, and the company and the customers were pleased to now have secured data on hard drives.
+We ended up using only five of those computers, which I thought was a reasonable estimate.
+However, I think a more suitable solution would have been to order ten computers, and then-on a case by case basis-order extra computers as needed.
+This would have saved us \$10,000.
+One last consideration was retrieving and storing the BitLocker recovery passwords using different methods.
+Although we did have the BitLocker information in Active Directory and LANDesk, additional options, such as secure FTP and email, could have been used to store the recovery data.
+I would say, overall, the project went as intended, and the company and the customers were pleased to now have secured data on hard drives.
+The BitLocker project was a success.